notyouriiz/Waste_Watcher/README.md

 │   └── index.html          # Main HTML page
 └── static/                 # Directory for static files (CSS, JS)
 ```

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements or bug fixes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 - Thanks to Ultralytics for their YOLO model.